aubreyrjones/orbit_rat/README.md

 breadboard, but it will be bulky.
 You can easily solder it on protoboard with hand wiring.
 It's also an easy circuit board to design.

-Orbit Rat works without any special drivers and without any special plugins for the software.

 Tested on Linux and Windows.
+Should work on Mac and mobile OS as well.

 Tested to work with default settings in: